scala/docs.scala-lang/_overviews/core/custom-collections.md

 However, in all these cases, to build the right kind of collection you need to start with an empty collection of that kind.
-This is provided by the `empty` method, which is the last method defined in `PrefixMap`.
-This method simply returns a fresh `PrefixMap`.
+This is provided by the `empty` method, which simply returns a fresh `PrefixMap`.

 We'll now turn to the companion object `PrefixMap`.
 In fact it is not strictly necessary to define this companion object, as class `PrefixMap`